This Is a Generic Brand Video

 This Is a Generic Brand Video was an advertising video created by Dissolve, written by Kendra Eash on McSweeney's, and narrated by Dallas McClain.

 Described as a hilarious ad poem that is "every cliché that ever was."

 "Using a specific ratio of Asian people to black people to women to white men, we want to make sure we represent your needs and interests – or at least a version of your skin colour – in our ads."

 This comedic video parodied the advertising industry and its commercial clichés while advertising its own company as a new entrant in the stock footage market.

 Reaction

 This video won the 2015 Shorty Award for Best in B2B and was nominated for the 2016 Webby Awards.

 Dissolve website visitors increased by 9x the week the video launched while user signups and revenue also increased by 6x.

-To date, it has over 2.5MM views on YouTube and 650K views on Vimeo.
+As of 27 February 2026, it has over 2.9 million views on YouTube and 660,000 views on Vimeo.

 The video also received wide online media coverage from magazines and news article websites.

 AdAge reported this brand video as "tragically funny" while Fast Company labeled it "The Greatest Thing About The Absolute Worst In Advertising".

 Time commented that the video covered all the advertising trends in under three minutes.

 Other media sites such as Adweek, Vanity Fair, Forbes, and The Globe and Mail all shared this video.